DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 **P1: Minimal Progress**.
 Any non-stagnant, non-regressing civilization has effective average information growth r > 1 over long timescales.

 This follows from the anthropic context of the Fermi Paradox: we look for *observable* civilizations, which presupposes growth (r > 1).
-Stagnation (r = 1) or regression (r < 1) naturally yields silence through resource decay, so **opposing P1 means accepting silence as the default and resolving the paradox without further physics**.
+Stagnation (r = 1) or regression (r < 1) naturally yields silence through resource decay, so rejecting P1 implies civilizations never grow enough to be observable, trivially resolving the paradox.

 ## Why Informational Growth Leads to Black Holes